kmuzaini/kmuzaini/README.md

 # Hello, World! 👋 I'm Khalid Almuzaini

-Navigating through the intricate realms of **Cybersecurity** and **Artificial Intelligence** (AI), I, Khalid Almuzaini, immerse myself in the exploration and enhancement of digital and intelligent worlds.
+Navigating through the intricate realms of **Cyber Security** and **Artificial Intelligence** (AI), I, Khalid Almuzaini, immerse myself in exploring and enhancing digital and intelligent worlds.
 My journey is carved by a deep-seated passion for uncovering novel solutions in the cybersecurity landscape and leveraging AI to fortify digital defenses and innovate intelligent systems.

 🚀 **Subdomains of Expertise in Cybersecurity:**
 - **Network Security:** Defending communication pathways from intrusive entities.